skoomasteve/CSV-Combiner-1/README.md

 # CSV-Combiner

- ## A simple tool which combines all CSV files in a given directory and combines the values into a new output file.
+ ## A simple tool which reads all CSV files in a given directory and combines the values into a new output file.

  How to use:
   - run the .exe or .ps1 and choose the path where your files exist